AyoCodess/ActivityLog-Component-CLASS-COMPONENT-REACT/README.md

 ## About

-Edit the user object in Data.js to view how the component handles those changes.
+Edit the 'cardInfo' object in Data.js to view how the component handles those changes.

 ## Live-link